jlegatheaux/RC2020-assignments/assignment-4/README.md

 Broadcasting requires a special algorithm to implement it.
 Fortunately enough, that algorithm is based on flooding with duplicate detection.
 Your switching node forwarding algorithm, if it already supports the two above features, namely flooding and duplicate detection, is very close to implement broadcasting.

-A broadcasted packet, if not a duplicate, must be flooded and also locally delivered.
+A broadcasted packet, if it is not a duplicate, must be flooded and also locally delivered.
 To locally deliver a packet, its destination address **must** be changed to the **local node address** and delivered using the call

 ```java
 nodeObj.send(p.getCopy(), LOCAL);